bhaskarverma/Telegram-Bot-Upgraded/README.md

 });
 ```

+If the update is denied, the command with name 'filtered' will be executed if present.

 The reason for denying an update can be defined with the `$reason` parameter.
 This text gets written to the debug log.

 ## Support